mohit-jagatiya/TechRxJavaSQLite/README.md

 # TechRxJavaSQLite
-RxJava in combination with the SQLite database
+RxJava in combination with the SQLite database by Tech Extensor